 The assessment of the yield requirements is based on information gathered on the market return on investment requirements for purchases and sales of comparable properties in similar locations.
 If few or no deals were concluded in the property’s sub-area, transactions in the adjoining area are analysed.
 Deals not concluded also provide guidance on the market yield requirements.
 Account has also been taken of the property type, technical standard and building construction.

 The yield requirements used in the valuation vary between different regions and different sub-areas within the regions.
 Information is checked with valuation and consulting companies.
-Hufvudstaden’s average yield requirement since 2011-12-31 has varied between 3.9 per cent and 4.8 per cent and as of December 31, 2016, the figure was 3.9 per cent.
-For leasehold properties, the calculation is based on a yield requirement that is 0.25 percentage points higher.
+Hufvudstaden's average yield requirement since December 31, 2012 has varied between 3.8 per cent and 4.8 per cent, and as at December 31, 2017 the figure was 3.8 per cent.
+For leasehold properties, the calculation is based on a yield requirement that is 0.20 percentage points higher.

-The net operating income is based on market-adapted rental income.
-Rental income is adapted to the market by adjusting existing rents with newly signed and renegotiated leases and with account taken of the expected rent trend.
+The net operating income is based on market-adapted rental revenue.
+Rental revenue is adapted to the market by adjusting existing rents using newly signed and renegotiated leases and with account taken of the expected rent trend.

-Income has been reduced to take into account an assessed, long-term rental vacancy level.
+Revenue has been reduced to take into account an assessed long-term rental vacancy level.
 The vacancy level is based on the true outcome of the property holdings over a business cycle and the expected rental situation for the individual property.
 In the valuation, an average vacancy level of 4 per cent has been estimated.
-The actual vacancy level during the period 2007 – 2016 varied between 3 and 6 per cent and as of December 31, 2016, the figure was 3.9 per cent.
+The actual average vacancy level during the period 2008 – 2017 varied between 4 and 6 per cent and as at December 31, 2017, the figure was 3.9 per cent.

 |Range (weighted average)|